manticoresoftware/manticoresearch/docs/conf_options_reference/searchd_program_configuration_options.rst

 listen_tfo
 ~~~~~~~~~~

 This setting allows TCP_FASTOPEN flag for all listeners.
-By default it is 0,
+By default it is managed by system,
-but it is safe to have it set '1' always.
+but may be explicitly switched off by setting to '0'.

 For general knowledge about TCP Fast Open extension you can visit Wikipedia.
-Shortly speaking, it allows to eliminate one TCP packages round-trip when establishing
+Shortly speaking, it allows to eliminate one TCP round-trip when establishing
 connection.

 In practice using TFO in many situation may optimize client-agent network efficiency